tonycmooz/Computer-Vision/README.md

 # Computer Vision Applications with OpenCV using Python 3

-## How to run smile detection from a webcam
+## How to run a smile detection program from a webcam
 1. Download the Face and Smile Haarcascades to your machine

   face: https://github.com/opencv/opencv/blob/master/data/haarcascades/haarcascade_frontalface_default.xml